jaumard/trailpack-design-first/README.md

 Just create your swagger definition like you do normally, the only difference is that for each `operationId` you should put the name and method of the controller that will implement this functionality (`UserController.getProfile` for example).

+Another solution if you don't want to have the controller name inside the `operationId` is to add `x-swagger-router-controller` at route or operation level with the name of your controller

+If you want to apply some policies to your operation you can use `x-swagger-router-policies` (eg `PermissionPolicy.check,MyPolicy.func`).

 The trailpack will create the route and validation of headers/query/params and body for you.

+Put `x-swagger-router-policies` on your security definitions to let the trailpack map the security policies for you

 ## Contributing
 We love contributions!
 Please check out our [Contributor's Guide](https://github.com/trailsjs/trails/blob/master/.github/CONTRIBUTING.md) for more